More American Graffiti: Plot

-The final scenes show Steve, Laurie, Andy, and Vicki in front of the appliance store watching the TV, Debbie, Newt and the Electric Haze in the band's van, and Terry walking alone wearing civies, now AWOL after faking his death.
+The final scenes show Steve, Laurie, Andy, and Vicki in front of the appliance store watching the TV, Debbie, Newt and the Electric Haze in the band's van, and Terry walking alone wearing civvies, now AWOL after faking his death.
 All of them are singing "Auld Lang Syne".
 Milner is in his deuce coupe at night on a hilly road while listening to the song play on the radio, driving toward his fatal encounter.